-The day started with a key note by Kevin Green, founder of What’s Next Consultancy and ex-HRD at Royal Mail.
-His message was simple: 85% of future value creation will come from the intangibles of the organization (in other words by accessing and unleashing the tremendous Human Potential that is dormant or sometimes even suppressed in organizations).
+At a recent HR conference in London, Kevin Green, founder of What’s Next Consultancy and ex-HRD at Royal Mail, confidently declared that 85% of future value creation will come from the intangibles of the organization (in other words by accessing and unleashing the tremendous Human Potential that is dormant or sometimes even suppressed in organizations).

 He went on to say: